austinli-robotics/6-DOF-robot-arm-with-magnetic-incremental-encoders/README.md

 This build is a fully custom 6 DOF robot arm designed with custom BLDC motors actuators and a combination of absolute and incremental magnetic encoders.

 Everything was coded in C++ for compatibility with an Arduino Mega 2560 board.

+Incremental encoders were designed using KY-035 Hall Effect modules and a ring of alternating polarity magnets integrated into the rotating joint.
+This method leads to a functional resolution of approx. 4000 steps/rotation.

+The design/layout of the joints and arm use a sphereical wrist, primarily used to simplify the inverse kinematics but also has the added benifit of creating channels for wires to pass through without being seen.
+The inverse kinematic equations have been incorperated into inverse_kinematics.ino.